Computer Go: Knowledge-based systems

 Human novices often learn from the game records of old games played by master players.
 AI work in the 1990s often involved attempting to "teach" the AI human-style heuristics of Go knowledge.
 In 1996, Tim Klinger and David Mechner acknowledged the beginner-level strength of the best AIs and argued that "it is our belief that with better tools for representing and maintaining Go knowledge, it will be possible to develop stronger Go programs."
 They proposed two ways: recognizing common configurations of stones and their positions and concentrating on local battles.
 In 2001, one paper concluded that "Go programs are still lacking in both quality and quantity of knowledge," and that fixing this would improve Go AI performance.

 In theory, the use of expert knowledge would improve Go software.
 Hundreds of guidelines and rules of thumb for strong play have been formulated by both high-level amateurs and professionals.
-The programmer's task is to take these heuristics, formalize them into computer code, and utilize pattern matching and pattern recognition algorithms to recognize when these rules apply.
+The programmer's task is to take these heuristics, formalize them into computer code, and use pattern matching and pattern recognition algorithms to recognize when these rules apply.
 It is also important to be able to "score" these heuristics so that when they offer conflicting advice, the system has ways to determine which heuristic is more important and applicable to the situation.
 Most of the relatively successful results come from programmers' individual skills at Go and their personal conjectures about Go, but not from formal mathematical assertions; they are trying to make the computer mimic the way they play Go.
 Competitive programs around 2001 could contain 50–100 modules that dealt with different aspects and strategies of the game, such as joseki.

 Some examples of programs which have relied heavily on expert knowledge are Handtalk (later known as Goemate), The Many Faces of Go, Go Intellect, and Go++, each of which has at some point been considered the world's best Go program.
 However, these methods ultimately had diminishing returns, and never really advanced past an intermediate level at best on a full-sized board.
 One particular problem was overall game strategy.
 Even if an expert system recognizes a pattern and knows how to play a local skirmish, it may miss a looming deeper strategic problem in the future.
 The result is a program whose strength is less than the sum of its parts; while moves may be good on an individual tactical basis, the program can be tricked and maneuvered into ceding too much in exchange, and find itself in an overall losing position.
 As the 2001 survey put it, "just one bad move can ruin a good game.
 Program performance over a full game can be much lower than master level."